kolaoba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule prints the result of POWER divided by DIVIDE, followed by a new line.
 10-love_exponent_breath displays the result of BREATH to the power LOVE.
-11-binary_to_decimal converts a number from base 2 to base 10, base 2 number is stored in $BINARY
+11-binary_to_decimal converts a number from base 2 to base 10, base 2 number is stored in $BINARY 12-combinations prints all possible combinations of two letters, except oo, the letters are lowercase a to z